-German Negation is one of the most essential parts of the language.
+Here we have the German Negation, one of the most essential parts of the language, explained.
 Although it may seem easy to stick one extra word into a sentence to make it negative, the positioning of this word can be difficult to master.
 In fact, when you reach the more advanced levels of German, the correct positioning of each word becomes crucial.

 The most important word for German Negation – ‘nicht’

 If you aren’t sure about where to place nicht, your best bet is to send it all the way to the end of the clause.
 However, please make sure that no separable verb is at play!